Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 ## Development process

+TBD for Connector projects, but a general outline could be:

 - Use a git repository on [Koppeltaal organization on GitHub]
 - Release management
     - Which features to support (roadmap)
     - Design / develop
     - Plan release (feature / bug fix)
 - Tests
-- Release
+- Release (major / minor)

 ## Setup a testing environment

 ### Domain configuration for testing purposes
 Configuring a domain to test the connector.

-- TestConnector domain
+- _TestConnector_ domain is available on the edge server
 - Configure connector (as appliciation) in the admin area
-- webhook configuration for 'push'
+    - Configure SSO url

 ## Delivery aftercare